tanglebones/pg_tuid/README.md

 ## tuid_ar_generate()

 `tuid_ar_generate()` returns a new TUID, which you can store in a `uuid` field.
-This version uses random for the node and seq bits avoiding the lw lock.
-In practice it's not any faster, but if you are not using the node and seq fields you might as well get some more randomness.
+This version uses random for the node and seq bits avoiding the lw lock and runs faster.

 ## stuid_generate()